-The capability of simulating and optimizing this so-called Mach-cutoff4 flight was implemented in DLR's proprietary SuperTraC (supersonic trajectory calculator) environment (also see [4, 5]).
-In its basic version, the code simulates subsonic, supersonic, and mixed missions from takeoff to touchdown, numerically solving the equations of motion and accounting for fuel consumption as well as airplane mass change, respectively.
-Subsonic cruise segments are flown on isobaric flight levels, as practiced in regular air traffic on instrumental flight rules, whereas supersonic cruise segments, usually starting above all subsonic traffic, are flown on a continuous shallow climb as the airplane's mass declines (see Figure 1).
+The capability of simulating and optimizing this so-called Mach-cutoff5 flight was implemented in DLR's proprietary SuperTraC (supersonic trajectory calculator) environment (also see [21, 22]).
+In its basic version, the code simulates subsonic, supersonic, and mixed missions from takeoff to touchdown, numerically solving the equations of motion (see Figure 1) and accounting for (thrust-specific) fuel consumption as well as airplane mass change, respectively.
+Subsonic cruise segments are flown on isobaric flight levels, as practiced in regular air traffic on instrumental flight rules, whereas supersonic cruise segments, usually starting above all subsonic traffic, are flown on a continuous shallow climb as the airplane's mass declines (see Figure 2).
+SuperTraC's objective is to iteratively optimize the cruise distances so that the climb, descent, acceleration, and deceleration segments start and end, respectively, at exactly the intended positions, i.e. at the origin or destination airports.